Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: The Sequential-NIAH Benchmark

 \section{The Sequential-NIAH Benchmark}

 The goal of Sequential-NIAH is to retrieve sequential needles from long contexts.
 Therefore, both the needles and the long contexts need to be prepared in advance.
-We will first introduce the sequential needle synthesis pipeline for the QA source, followed by the introduction of long context source, and finally provide detailed information about the entire synthetic dataset.
-See the link\footnote{\url{https://anonymous.4open.science/r/Sequential-NIAH-Benchmark-88B7}} for details of the dataset.
+See the link\footnote{\url{https://github.com/miraclefish/Sequential-NIAH-Benchmark.git}} for details of the dataset.